The Asia/Australia Travelling Series

 Okay so I’ve only been on one night out in Melbourne and one night out in Sydney during our trip, but Melbourne won HANDS DOWN.

-We were drank more in Melbourne.
+Plus we drank more in Melbourne.
 (Oops.)

 5) The Great Ocean Road and the Apostles are a couple of hours drive away.